GDPR and FullStory

 Do I need to obtain consent before I do any session recording at all with FullStory?

 Not necessarily.
 The GDPR is primarily concerned with personal data and defining the rights that an EU citizen has to their own data.
-An unidentified session is just that, unidentified, and as such recording that session is a-ok.
+An unidentified session is just that, unidentified, and as such recording that session for the purpose of session replay/session playback is a-ok.

 However, as noted above, it is possible to capture personal or sensitive data passively if you are recording forms or pages where personal data is inputed or displayed on your website or application.
 It is important that you audit your own site and ensure all appropriate form fields or elements are excluded before you start recording.